reactabular/reactabular/README.md

   dk: 'Denmark'
 };

-// Customize table rendering.
-In this case we inject a custom
-// className.
-Overrides are possible too as this has to return
-// something React can render. const renderers = {
-  table: ({ children, renderer }) => React.createElement(
-    renderer,
-    { props: { className: 'pure-table pure-table-striped' } },
-    children
-  )
-};

 // Note that the repetitive headerCell logic could be pushed to a function.
 // Then you would have headerCell: headerCell('Name') for example.
 // Alternatively you could do something even more higher level.